harveyj/aoc/2021/README.md

 Improvements would be:
 * I feel pretty happy about the code.

+11/xx/25
+- oh wow, revisitng, and COMPLETE rewrite. the code was a mess!
+What was four years ago harvey on about?
+- the new code finds the adjacent points by intersecting all the vectors over every rotation

 ## Day 20
 I coded the first part quickly and then realized the a-ha and kludged it a *little* bit for part 2.